-Something that I think almost everyone today can sympathise with is how much time social media and big tech suck out of our lives.
+Digital minimalism is an attempt to tackle something that I think almost everyone today can sympathise with; how much time social media and big tech suck out of our lives.

 Love it or hate it, no one can deny the fundamental presence of big tech in our modern lives.

 If you’re one of the people who has shifted over time from off-handed comments about how much time we spend on social media, to becoming legitimately concerned that it is negatively affecting other aspects of your life, then you’re not alone.

 My Relationship with FaceBook

 I ‘quit’ Facebook in 2015, before it was cool, which I now realise was like 4 years ago… so that feels awesome to say.
 But to say that I quit, doesn’t really capture the experience for me.

 For me it really wasn’t difficult.
 I have no memory of missing a single aspect of Facebook.

 I quickly became disillusioned to the presence of Facebook in my life, around about the time the fun quizzes and stuff you used to do went out of fashion.
 As soon as it stopped being this fun new toy I started questioning its usefulness.

 So I didn’t really quit Facebook, I just stopped using it.

 People look at you like you’re weird because you don’t have social media, but when you actually step back and look from the outside you realise no, I’m not weird.
 Spending hours of your time staring at your smart phone, instead of enjoying life is what’s weird… that’s so weird. – Cal Newport